weaviate/weaviate-io/developers/weaviate/model-providers/jinaai/embeddings-multimodal.md

   <TabItem value="js" label="JS/TS API v3">
     <FilteredTextBlock
       text={TSCode}
-      startMarker="// START FullMMVectorizerBind"
+      startMarker="// START FullMMVectorizerJinaAI"
-      endMarker="// END FullMMVectorizerBind"
+      endMarker="// END FullMMVectorizerJinaAI"
       language="ts"
     />
   </TabItem>

 </Tabs>

+### Vectorizer parameters

+- `model`: The model name.
+- `dimensions`: The number of dimensions for the model.
+  - Note that [not all models](#available-models) support this parameter.

 ## Data import

 After configuring the vectorizer, [import data](../../manage-data/import.mdx) into Weaviate.
-Weaviate generates embeddings for the objects using the specified model.
+Weaviate generates embeddings for text objects using the specified model.

 <Tabs groupId="languages">